A Bay of Plenty high school has banned its students from taking cellphones to school.

 "This is a problem that schools throughout New Zealand are having to deal with, which causes disruption to teaching and learning."

-Liddle said the school responded to a recommendation from community members and some parents and caregivers to ban students from taking their phones to school.
+Liddle said the school responded to a recommendation from community members and some parents and caregivers to ban students from bringing their phones to school.

 The need for a phone ban was explained to students at a school assembly on August 10.